Post-doctoral Research Fellowships

 In accordance with the regulations, the objective of the appointment as post-doctoral research fellow is to follow a planned qualification track.
 In order to ensure targeted use of post-doctoral positions in projects, and to strengthen career development towards senior academic positions for post-doctoral research fellows, the Research Council has made it mandatory for all post-doctoral fellows it funds to draw up and submit a Professional development plan post-doctoral fellows (docx) it funds to draw up and submit a professional development plan (see: Recruitment to research, The Research Council’s policy 2016–2020 (pdf)).

 The institution where the post-doctoral research fellow is employed is responsible for the content of the professional development plan.
-The Research Council will take steps to ensure that a plan has been drawn up.
+The Research Council will take steps to ensure that a plan has been drawn up, and will publish a simplified report in which the project manager is asked to load a development plan and return it to the Research Council.